Amin-MAG/My-Notes/Software Engineering 223a4de7a57b48e9a6235a18bb0b7d99/Microservices c2400a9ae6964fb1a321efb04118cfd3.md

 3. Some business transactions need to query data that is owned by multiple services.

-4. Databases must sometimes be replicated and sharded in order to scale.
+4. Databases must sometimes be replicated and sharded to scale.

 5. Different services have different data storage requirements.